pjp/LogViewer/README.md

 ## Timestamp Adjustments

-If there is a difference between the clock on the computers that created the log files that are to be compared, LogViewer can add a timestamp adjustment for the 2nd files onwards (either positive or negative) e.g.
+If there is a difference between the clock on the computers that created the log files that are to be compared, LogViewer can add a timestamp adjustment (either positive or negative) e.g.

 java -cp logviewer-1.0-SNAPSHOT.jar com.insight.utils.Utils
     '=t=yyyy-MM-dd HH:mm:ss.SSS'